mriale/PyDPainter/docs/tools/src/toolbox.md

 Press the `SHIFT` key to start with the next circle center on your last click.

-Press the `CTRL` key to draw circles on the fly as you move the mouse.
+Press the `CTRL` key to draw circles on the fly as you move the mouse. _Warning: This legacy keyboard shortcut can be overridden by the CTRL Pick Override Prefs._

 ## Ellipse tool